 - (1) Quanex Building Products Corporation spun off from Quanex Corporation on April 23, 2008.
 Compensation for the named executive officers for the period from November 1, 2007 to April 22, 2008 relates to Quanex Corporation, the Company's predecessor, and is denoted as "2008 Pred".
+Compensation in 2008 from Quanex Corporation reflects some non-equity incentive plan compensation items specifically resulting from the spin-off transaction.
 Compensation for the named executive officers for the period from April 23, 2008 to October 31, 2008 relates to Quanex Building Products Corporation and is denoted as "2008 QBP".
-Compensation in 2008 from Quanex Corporation reflects items specifically resulting from the spin-off transaction.
-Compensation for 2007 relates to Quanex Corporation. - (2) As an inducement to join the Company, Mr. Petratis was provided with certain sign-on incentives, as discussed previously in the section titled "Special New-Hire Sign-On Awards", located on page 28.
-One of said items was a "Make Whole" cash compensation of \$750,000 for forfeited equity awards at his previous employer. - (3) These columns show respectively, the expense dollar amounts for restricted stock and stock options recognized for financial statement reporting purposes with respect to fiscal years 2008 and 2007 in accordance with FAS 123(R).
-The stock-based compensation expense prior to the spin-off on April 23, 2008 was driven by stock awards issued by the Company's predecessor, Quanex Corporation, and includes amounts for restricted stock and stock option grants in and prior to fiscal 2007.
-All predecessor unvested stock options and restricted shares vested as set forth in the various agreements that effected the spin-off and merger transactions that closed on April 23, 2008.
-Accordingly, these predecessor stock awards were effectively modified for financial reporting purposes pursuant to FAS 123(R) resulting in incremental fair value and expense.
-The following incremental compensation expense from this modification is reported in the rows denoted as "2008 Pred" as it relates to the Company's predecessor:
+Compensation for 2009 and 2010 relates to Quanex Building Products Corporation. - (2) As an inducement to join the Company, Mr. Petratis was provided with certain sign-on incentives as of his hire date, July 1, 2008.
+One of said items was a "Make Whole" cash compensation of \$750,000 for forfeited equity awards at his previous employer.
+Ms. Gadin received a retention bonus of \$60,000 in 2008 as an incentive to retain her services during the strategic review process that resulted in the Company's spin-off from Quanex Corporation. - (3) These columns show respectively, the aggregate grant date fair value for restricted stock and stock options computed in accordance with FASB ASC Topic 718.
+A discussion of the assumptions used in computing the grant date fair values may be found in Note 14 to Quanex Building Products Corporation's audited financial statements on Form 10-K for the year ended October 31, 2010.
+These values reflect the Company's assumptions to determine the accounting expense for these awards and do not necessarily correspond to the actual value that may be recognized by named executive officers.
+For information regarding the restricted stock and option awards granted in fiscal 2010, please see the "Grants of Plan-Based Awards" table located on page 44.